AdiThakker/AdiThakker.github.io/_posts/2020-06-21-Blazor-SignalR-2.md

 categories: Blazor, SignalR, ASP.Net Core
 ---

-In the [previous]() post, we saw how to get started with Blazor and customized the default layout as shown below:
+In the [previous]({{site.url}}/Blazor-SignalR-1) post, we saw how to get started with Blazor and customized the default layout as shown below:

 ![Setup]({{site.url}}/images/Blazor-Signalr-11.png)

-In this post we continue with it and see how we can integrate Timer functionality using SignalR...
+In this post we continue with it and see how we can integrate Timer functionality using SignalR.

 OK, so the first thing I did after changing the layout was to clean up the default Navmenu items and other razor, controller & shared components related to it.
 So the layout updated to this: